- 02/10/2022 -

 Terpenes, or terpenoids, are the chemical compounds responsible for giving plants a particular aroma.
 They can be found in a variety of herbs, fruits, vegetables, spices, and more.
 Terpenes can help keep insects and pests away from plants, offering them a form of protection.
 Terpenes also form the basis of aromatherapy, or the idea that certain smells are able to impact and influence the health of our bodies.
 However, it is important to note that although some preliminary studies look promising, the validity of aromatherapy is still largely contested by scientists, particularly within the context of essential oils.

-While there are six main terpenes available within hemp and cannabis strains, many more kinds have been identified.
+There are many types of terpenes that have been found within cannabis.
+As the average consumer continues to learn more and prioritize terpene content, we’ve seen priorities start to shift from THC-heavy to terpene-heavy products.
 These terpenes contribute to a plant’s unique profile, and why one strain is often different from the next.
 More recently, there’s been some discussion around whether strain names, like Sativa and Indica, provide less information than the specific terpenoid profile of the plant, especially when it comes to any potential physiological effects.
 For example, differences in terpenoid profiles could possibly help explain why some strains of cannabis or hemp are said to be more energizing while others claim more sedative effects.

 Because of this, it can be important to pay attention to a product’s terpenoid profile, hopefully made publicly accessible through the release of a product’s certificate of analysis (COA).